 Interest in Virtual Reality (VR) is growing – don’t miss your chance to catch it ahead of the curve.
 With major brands like YouTube and Facebook developing platforms to support 360 video, VR is becoming more and more accessible to the general public.
 Expand your digital presence by immersing your audience in an interactive, hands-on environment.

-A 4-day workshop with seminar style and hands-on training in essential skills for producing virtual reality 360 video.
+A 3-day workshop with seminar style and hands-on training in essential skills for producing virtual reality 360 degree video.
+You’ll get hands-on time with various VR video equipment, and receive over $800 in free Kolor Autopano stitching software from our sponsor GoPro.

 In this workshop you will:

-- Learn to shoot VR video and stitch it together using Adobe Premiere & After Effects, Mettle Skybox Plugin, Autopano Video Pro & Giga, and YouTube Metadata Injector to create your first VR project
+- Learn to shoot VR video and stitch it together using Adobe Premiere & After Effects, Mettle Skybox Plugin, Kolor Autopano Video Pro & Giga, and YouTube Metadata Injector to create the first VR project.

 Lakshmi Sarah has produced video and written pieces for newspapers, radio and magazines from Gaborone, Botswana to Los Angeles, California.
 She has produced video for Fusion, AJ+ and KQED Arts and has spearheaded VR/360 video for new media organizations.

-- VR equipment is provided during the workshop.
-Kolor stitching software and Omni rig sponsored by GoPro.
+- VR video equipment is provided during the workshop.
+Kolor stitching software is provided and sponsored by GoPro.

 - All participants must bring their own WIFI-ready laptop for use during this workshop.
 Please see our laptop specifications for further technical requirements.
 You must upgrade your operating system to the latest version before attending the course.